 4. Binding the knots

 If everything goes as it should, you should have a knot as pictured.
 Please note that the knot should form at the B mark in order for your bracelet's circumference to be correct.

 From here on in, it gets repetitive.

 Tighten the knots.
 Also note that you must start each each knot from the opposite side as the last knot.
-At the very end bring both cords through the loop, one from each side.

 5. Finishing up